Aurangzeb: Governor of Gujarat (1645–1647)

-Governor of Balkh
+Governor of Balkh (1647–1648)

 In 1647, Shah Jahan moved Aurangzeb from Gujarat to be governor of Balkh, replacing a younger son, Murad Baksh, who had proved ineffective there.
 The area was under attack from Uzbek and Turkmen tribes.
-While the Mughal artillery and muskets were a formidable force, so too were the skirmishing skills of their opponents.
-The two sides were in stalemate and Aurangzeb discovered that his army could not live off the land, which was devastated by war.
-With the onset of winter, he and his father had to make a largely unsatisfactory deal with the Uzbeks, giving away territory in exchange for nominal recognition of Mughal sovereignty.
+The Mughal artillery and muskets were matched by the skirmishing skills of their opponents which led to a stalemate.
+Aurangzeb discovered that his army could not live off the land, which was devastated by war.
+It is recorded that during the battle against the Uzbeks during this campaign, Aurangzeb dismounted from his elephant ride to recite prayer to the surprise of the opposing force commander.

+With the onset of winter, he and his father had to make an unsatisfactory deal with the Uzbeks.
+They had to give away territory in exchange for nominal recognition of Mughal sovereignty.
 The Mughal force suffered still further with attacks by Uzbeks and other tribesmen as it retreated through the snow to Kabul.
 By the end of this two-year campaign, into which Aurangzeb had been plunged at a late stage, a vast sum of money had been expended for little gain.

+Governor of Multan and Sindh (1648–1652)

-Further inauspicious military involvements followed, as Aurangzeb was appointed governor of Multan and Sindh.
-His efforts in 1649 and 1652 to dislodge the Safavids at Kandahar, which they had recently retaken after a decade of Mughal control, both ended in failure as winter approached.
-The logistical problems of supplying an army at the extremity of the empire, combined with the poor quality of armaments and the intransigence of the opposition have been cited by John Richards as the reasons for failure, and a third attempt in 1653, led by Dara Shikoh, met with the same outcome.
+Further unsuccessful military involvements followed, as Aurangzeb was appointed governor of Multan and Sindh.
+His efforts in 1649 and 1652 to dislodge the Safavids at Kandahar which they had recently retaken after a decade of Mughal control, both ended in failure as winter approached.
+The logistical problems of supplying an army at the extremity of the empire, combined with the poor quality of armaments and the intransigence of the opposition have been cited by John Richards as the reasons for failure.
+A third attempt in 1653, led by Dara Shikoh, met with the same outcome.